 Anatomy of Application Exercises (AE)

-Application Exercises give students an opportunity to apply concepts they have learned in previous instruction, specifically they will have the opportunity to use the skills they learned after completing Lessons.
+Application Exercises give students an opportunity to apply concepts they have learned in previous Lessons.
 In Application Exercises, students are given a larger task or mini-project to complete in a real-world environment (spreadsheet, word processor, presentation software, etc…).
 Students complete the tasks in the appropriate software and submit their completed work online.
 Student work may include open-ended questions, correct/incorrect responses, a final product, and/or self-assessment.

 Application Exercises are not automatically graded in the way that Lessons and many other EasyTech curriculum items are.
-Teachers have the ability to grade Application Exercises through a variety of scoring options including participation and teacher assessment via rubric to provide flexibility with the type of grade sent to the gradebook.
+Teachers may grade Application Exercises using multiple scoring options.
+Participation and teacher assessment via rubric scoring provide flexible gradebook scoring.

 Navigating to the AE Dashboard